HL7/C-CDA-Examples/Allergies/Allergy to specific drug Penicillin/Readme.md

 ###Comments

 * This is an example of an allergy to a specific drug (penicillin) using RxNorm as terminology with information on both allergic reaction and reaction severity.
 For drug allergies, this example illustrates a good practice of encoding the allergen at the ingredient level (penicillin) not administration level (10 mg tablet).
+See DSTU 219 for update regarding act/code.
 * Multiple reactions are listed in some examples
 ###Custodian